What to Eat in Boston: 8 Can’t-Miss Foods

 Did I decide on a winner between the two?
 Well, no. I thought they were both delicious – neither was too sweet and both had a good balance of crunchy and creamy textures.

 Modern Pastry is more traditional with its four simple fillings.
-Mike’s Pastry, on the other hand, is attracting the masses with flavours like key lime pie, hazelnut and chocolate chip.
+Mike’s Pastry, on the other hand, is attracting the masses with non-traditional flavours like key lime pie, hazelnut and chocolate chip.

 From what I could gather, Mike’s is loved by tourists, while locals prefer Modern.